otagomohio/2019-06-11_GBS_EE/sessions/bashgenomics.md

 	[Hint](hints/bash_genomics_5.md)

-6. Bonus question: Take into account the reverse strand when calculateing the number of sites!
+6. Bonus question: Take into account the reverse strand when calculating the number of sites!

-In this challenging exercise you played around with some basics data using pre-existing programs and the available help you could find (i.e. the instructors, colleagues, --help and Google).
+In this challenging exercise you played around with some basic data using pre-existing programs and the available help you could find (i.e. the instructors, colleagues, `--help` and Google).
 This is very much like real-life genomics!